marcozecchini/Smartage/README.md

 # Smartage
 Smartage is a solution for the management of the garbage aiming to simplify the monitoring and the collection in a city.
 It measures the fill-level of a garbage collector, while monitoring the temperature and the orientation and provides an Android application that allows to have a view of the garbage collectors in an area, and provides the possibility to develop the shortest path among them.
-This project was developped for the "Pervasive System" course edition of 2018 at "La Sapienza" university.

 ## Technologies involved in the project
 ### Hardware